-No matter what kind of turkey you'll be having this year, there's one question you'll need the answer to: what temperature does a turkey need to reach in order to be considered done?
+If you're cooking turkey, there's one question you'll need the answer to: what internal temperature does a turkey need to reach in order to be done?

 Until 2008, the USDA recommended cooking turkey to an internal temperature of 180ºF.
 But based on the fact that bacteria threat salmonella cannot withstand temperatures of 160ºF after 30 seconds, the FDA now suggests a minimum internal temperature of 165ºF as measured by a food thermometer in the innermost part of the thigh and wing and the thickest part of the breast.
 Turkey experts like Butterball recommend cooking the breast to 165ºF and the thigh to 180ºF.